 The Board shall upon the recommendation of the Nomination Committee, justify and seek shareholders’ approval in the event it desires to retain a Director who has served as an independent director for more than 9 years.

 The primary objective of the Remuneration Committee is to assist the Board in developing and establishing competitive remuneration policies and packages accorded to the Directors to ensure that the Executive Directors’ level of remuneration commensurate with their experience, level of responsibilities, achievement and contribution to the Group.
 As for the Non-Executive Directors, to ensure it is consistent with their commitment, participation and contribution to the Group.

 The responsibilities of the Risk Management Committee are to oversee the Company’s risk management matters and also to review the effectiveness of the risk management framework in identifying and managing risks and internal processes which include but not limited to ensuring the adequacy of risk management policy and infrastructure to facilitate the implementation of action plans for risk management.

 It is also responsible for reviewing, supervising and recommending sustainability strategies and issues, key ESG targets, and performance and progress of sustainability to the Board to champion the sustainability of the Group.

 Directors' Training and Development

-- All newly appointed Directors must complete the mandatory Accreditation Programme as required by the Bursa Malaysia Securities Berhad, and shall continue to update their knowledge and enhance their skills through appropriate continuing education programmes to enable them to effectively discharge duties and sustain active participation in the Board deliberations.
+- All newly appointed Directors must complete the Mandatory Accreditation Programme as required by the Bursa Securities, and shall continue to update their knowledge and enhance their skills through appropriate continuing education programmes to enable them to effectively discharge duties and sustain active participation in the Board deliberations.

 - The Board will assess the training needs of the Directors from time to time and will ensure Directors have access to continuing education programme.